North Korea urges UN to oppose meeting on human rights

-UNITED NATIONS, UNITED STATES (AFP) - North Korea is urging UN Security Council members to block a US bid to hold a meeting on Pyongyang's human rights record, saying it would run counter to recent peace moves.
+NEW YORK • North Korea is urging United Nations Security Council members to block a US bid to hold a meeting on Pyongyang's human rights record, saying it would run counter to recent peace moves.

-North Korean Ambassador Kim Song expressed "deep surprise and regret" that the council would "swim against the current trend" by holding the meeting tentatively requested for Dec 10, according to a letter sent to the council and seen by AFP on Tuesday (Nov 27).
+North Korean Ambassador Kim Song expressed "deep surprise and regret" that the council would "swim against the current trend" by holding the meeting, tentatively requested for Dec 10, according to a letter sent to the council on Tuesday.

 The United States has, every year since 2014, garnered the nine votes needed at the council to hold the meeting, despite opposition from China.